DivisionSt/tabs2markdown/README.md

 4. **Load the extension:**
    - Click "Load unpacked"
-   - Select your `tabs-to-markdown` folder
+   - Select your `tabs2markdown` folder
    - The extension should appear in your extensions list

 5. **Pin the extension (recommended):**
    - Click the puzzle piece icon in the Chrome toolbar
-   - Find "Tabs to Markdown" and click the pin icon
+   - Find "Tabs2Markdown" and click the pin icon

 ## ✨ Features